lixilinx/FilterbanksBestPractices/README.md

 Filterbank design is an optimization problem loaded with local minima.
 We are almost sure to find the global minima for the continuous design freedoms by starting the filter coefficients from diverse random initial guesses.
 But, those discrete design freedoms are more tricky to optimize.

 Certain discrete design freedoms, say the phase shift pair $(i, j)$ in a DFT filterbank, have closed-form solutions.
 Other discrete design freedoms have clear boundaries, say latency+1 cannot be smaller than block size in any causal designs, latency+1 must equal filter length when MIRROR symmetry is enforced, $B$ cannot be smaller than $T$, ...
 The problem is how to find the optimal designs subject to certain constraints, say a maximum allowable latency.
 [This script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/optimization_of_discrete_design_freedoms.m) studies DFT filterbank designs with a fixed $T$ and filter length, and various $B$ and latency, to generate the following results.
 Nearly perfect reconstruction (NPR) always is feasible for each design point, but the quality of designs could jitter a lot with respect to latency.
 For the most common case of $T=2B$, local minima for latency are at points with mod(latency+1, $T$)=0.
 Generally, there are no simple recipes for the optimization of these discrete design freedoms.
-A good strategy is to sweep these discrete design freedoms on a scaled down design problem to find out the best recipe, and then apply the found optimal recipe on the full scale target design.
+A good strategy is to sweep these discrete design freedoms on a scaled down design problem to find out the best recipe, and then apply the found optimal recipe to the full scale target design.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/optimization_of_discrete_design_freedoms.svg" width="400" />